encord-team/encord-client-python/docs/source/tutorials/projects.rst

 Training
 --------

-Navigate to the 'models' tab in your project to get started with model training.
+To get started with model training, navigate to the 'models' tab in your project on the |platform|.
 Start by creating a model row using the Python SDK or by following the :xref:`create_model_guidelines`.
 You can also use an existing model by clicking on the 'train' button.